Top Jewelry Photography Props and Tools in 2023

-In the world of e-commerce, if your jewelry photography is shoddy and unappealing, you’ll lose sales and potential customers will move on to a competitor that has their jewelry game together.
-Use these jewelry photography props, tools, tips, and tricks to take better photos of jewelry and increase your sales.
+In the world of e-commerce, if your jewelry photography is shoddy and unappealing, you’ll lose sales and potential customers will move on to a competitor that has their product photography game together.
+Use these props, tools, tips, and tricks to take better photos of jewelry and increase your sales.

 We’re going to assume that you know about good light, sturdy tripods, macro lenses, and capable cameras, so we won’t include that in our list of tools.
 The tools listed below are niche tools, well suited for tabletop product photography like jewelry.